jet/equinox/DOCUMENTATION.md

 ## Applying Equinox in an Event-sourced architecture

-There are many tradeoffs to be considered along the journey from an initial proof of concept implementation to a working system and evolving that over time to a successful and maintainable model.
+There are many trade-offs to be considered along the journey from an initial proof of concept implementation to a working system and evolving that over time to a successful and maintainable model.
 There is no official magical combination of CQRS and ES that is always correct, so it’s important to look at the following information as a map of all the facilities available - it’s certainly not a checklist; not all achievements must be unlocked.

 At a high level we have:
 - _Aggregates_ - a set of information (Entities and Value Objects) within which Invariants need to be maintained, leading us us to logically group them in order to consider them when making a Decision